I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONNeural therapy involves the injection of a local anesthetic such as procaine or lidocaine into scars, trigger points, acupuncture points, tendon and ligament insertions, peripheral nerves, autonomic ganglia, the epidural space, and other tissues to treat chronic pain and illness.
+DESCRIPTIONNeural therapy involves the injection of a local anesthetic such as procaine or lidocaine into various tissues such as scars, trigger points, acupuncture points, tendon and ligament insertions, peripheral nerves, autonomic ganglia, the epidural space, and other tissues to treat chronic pain and illness.
 When the anesthetic agent is injected into traditional acupuncture points, this treatment may be called neural acupuncture.

 The practice of neural therapy is based on the belief that energy flows freely through the body.
 It is proposed that injury, disease, malnutrition, stress, and scar tissue disrupt this flow, creating disturbances in the electrochemical function of tissues and energy imbalances called “interference fields.”
 Injection of a local anesthetic is believed to reestablish the normal resting potential of nerves and flow of energy.
 Alternative theories include fascial continuity, the ground (matrix) system, and the lymphatic system.